Yeshwanthyk/scratchpad/eleventy-filter-coffee-starter/README.md

 # Eleventy Filter Coffee Starter

-I wanted a simple eleventy starter kit as a base for all easily setting up new projects.
+A simple eleventy starter kit as a base for easily setting up new projects.

 ## Features